Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 It has begun!
 A bevy of bronzed singletons have entered the Love Island: Australia villa and sparks are about to fly.

-We thought we’d missed out on the present this yr, after the British sequence of Love Island was cancelled.
-However the intelligent individuals at ITV2 have provide you with one thing to make all of it higher – they’re repeating Love Island: Australia season 1 as a substitute, throwing again to a time when social distancing wouldn’t stand in the method of romance.
+We thought we’d missed out on the present this 12 months, after the British collection of Love Island was cancelled.
+However the intelligent individuals at ITV2 have provide you with one thing to make all of it higher – they’re repeating Love Island: Australia season 1 as a substitute, throwing again to a time when social distancing wouldn’t stand in the manner of romance.

-Now that the first batch of islanders have coupled up and some bombshells have arrived to shake issues up, allow us to introduce you to the characters retaining you entertained this summer season…
+Now that the first batch of islanders have coupled up and some bombshells have arrived to shake issues up, allow us to introduce you to the characters preserving you entertained this summer time…

 Edyn ‘Mac’ Mackney